hashicorp/hcdiag/README.md

 ### Installation

+You can see detailed installation instructions in each of our [Learn Tutorials](#learn-tutorials).

 hcdiag is available on our [releases page](https://releases.hashicorp.com/hcdiag/), as well as via many popular package managers on different operating systems.
 Please see [docs/Installation.md](docs/installation.md) for details.

 ### Adding and Filtering Runners with Configuration